 Maple Bonsai Care guidelines

-Japanese Maple Bonsai do really well in sunny and airy location, but when temperatures rise to 85 °F (30 °C) or above, it should be placed somewhere with indirect sunlight to prevent damaging the leaves.
+Japanese Maple Bonsai do really well in sunny and airy locations, but when temperatures rise to 85 °F (30 °C) or above, it should be placed somewhere with indirect sunlight to prevent the sun from damaging the leaves.
 The Japanese Maple is frost hardy, even when trained as a Bonsai, but when temperatures drop below 15 °F (-10 °C), it should be protected, for example by being placed in a coldframe.

 A Japanese Maple Bonsai must be watered daily during the growing season.
 During the hotter days in the growing season, it's sometimes necessary to water your tree several times, if the soil is well-drained and the tree is healthy and vigorous.
 As with all Bonsai, make sure to water on observation and not on a fixed schedule; the soil should never dry out completely.
 Avoid watering with calcareous water as the Japanese Maple prefers a neutral or slightly acid pH-value.
 Continue reading about watering Bonsai trees.